gqp/CI_LoReg/README.md

   * User is added db
   * Unique 32 character encrypted key is added
   * User is set as not active
-  * User is added with no role Email confirmation is sent to user with link to confirm
+  * User is added with no role
+  * Confirmation email sent

   Upon Confirmation (User clicks link):